-- (a) that - - (i) is directly related to the purchase or sale, or price for the purchase or sale, of electricity from the wholesale exchange during a stated period; and - (ii) the liable entity entered into to manage its exposure in relation to the volatility of the spot price; or - (b) of another type prescribed by the Rules to be a qualifying contract.
+(a) that -

+- (i) is directly related to the purchase or sale, or price for the purchase or sale, of electricity from the wholesale exchange during a stated period; and - (ii) the liable entity entered into to manage its exposure in relation to the volatility of the spot price; or - (b) of another type prescribed by the Rules to be a qualifying contract.

-Section 14O(2) of the National Electricity Law states a qualifying contract does not include a contract or arrangement mentioned in subsection (1)(a) that is prescribed by the Rules to be an excluded contract for the reliability obligations.
+Section 14O(2) of the NEL states a qualifying contract does not include a contract or arrangement mentioned in subsection (1)(a) that is prescribed by the Rules to be an excluded contract for the reliability obligations.

-- (b) In providing guidance under subparagraph (a)(1) in the Contracts and Firmness Guidelines, the AER must have regard to the principle that the contract or other arrangement should support (directly or indirectly) investment in plant or other arrangements that: - (1) can supply energy that may be dispatched; or - (2) can reduce demand of energy that may be activated, as required to meet energy requirements in the relevant region.
+- (b) In providing guidance under subparagraph (a)(1) in the Contracts and Firmness Guidelines, the AER must have regard to the principle that the contract or other arrangement should support (directly or indirectly) investment in plant or other arrangements that: - (1) can supply energy that may be dispatched; or - (2) can reduce demand for energy that may be activated, as required to meet energy requirements in the relevant region.

-- (c) A demand side participation contract or other arrangement, under which a person curtails non-scheduled load or the provision of unscheduled generation in certain specified circumstances, will only be a qualifying contract if it meets the requirements of section 14O(1)(a) of the NEL and is registered in AEMO's Demand Side Participation Information Portal. - (d) A MLO product is taken to be a qualifying contract and have a firmness factor of one for the buyer of that product. - (e) Subject to paragraph (c), a liable entity's own generation or load curtailment may be an arrangement that is a qualifying contract in accordance with the Contracts and Firmness Guidelines.
+- (c) A demand side participation contract or other arrangement, under which a person provides demand response (including wholesale demand response) by curtailing non-scheduled load or the provision of unscheduled generation in certain specified circumstances, will only be a qualifying contract if it meets the requirements of section 14O(1)(a) of the NEL and is registered in AEMO's Demand Side Participation Information Portal. - (d) A MLO product is taken to be a qualifying contract and have a firmness factor of one for the buyer of that product. - (e) Subject to paragraph (c), a liable entity's own generation or load curtailment or the provision by a liable entity of wholesale demand response may be an arrangement that is a qualifying contract in accordance with the Contracts and Firmness Guidelines.